-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2019
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2020

-Net change in fund balances - total governmental funds \$ 50,145 Amounts reported for governmental activities in the statement of activities are different because: Depreciation on capital assets is not recognized in the governmental fund financial statements, however, these amounts are recognized as expenses in the government-wide statement of activities.
-(563,616) Repayments of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-440,000 Governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are capitalized and amortized over the estimated life of the Bonds in the government-wide financial statements.
-Amortization of deferred amount on refunding (42,101) • (42,101) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
-5,737 Change in net position of governmental activities \$ (109,835)
+Net change in fund balances - total governmental funds \$ 42,941 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlay as expenditures, however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+22,307 Depreciation on capital assets is not recognized in the governmental fund financial statements, however, these amounts are recognized as expenses in the government-wide statement of activities.
+(563,802) Repayments of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+455,000 Governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are capitalized and amortized over the estimated life of the Bonds in the government-wide financial statements.
+Amortization of deferred amount on refunding (42,101) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
+5,931 Change in net position of governmental activities \$ (79,724)